 - Discipline- Please use time out, or redirect them when you can.
 Trouble arises mostly with sharing.
 Please help me with them earning their stars and with empowering them to make good choices.
 Please use Love and Logic.
 I think it is the best way to deal with children.

 - I do like for them to eat healthy foods and not snack all day.
 If it is close to a meal time and I am not home, just start the meal.
+As yoga continues to grow in popularity, yoga classes in Miami are becoming overcrowded.
 I am around most of the time at meals and love to have an extra hand in the kitchen, so please jump in with me.